Gibbs states and their classical limit: Dynamics and KMS states in quantum and classical mechanics

 \begin{definition} Consider a $C^*$-dynamical system given by a $C^*$-algebra $\gA$ and a strongly continuous representation $\alpha_t$ of $\bR$ in the automorphism group of $\gA$.
 A linear functional $\omega: \gA \to \bC$ is called a {\bf $\boldsymbol{\beta}$-KMS-state} if the following requirements are satisfied: \begin{itemize} \item[(1)] $\omega$ is positive, i.e. $\omega(A^*A)\geq 0$ for all $A\in \gA$; \item[(2)] $\omega$ is normalized, i.e. $\|\omega\|:=\sup \{|\omega(A)| \ : | \|A\|=1\}=1$; \item[(3)] $\omega$ satisfies the KMS$_\beta$-condition: for all $A,B\in \gA$ there is a holomorphic function $F_{AB}$ on the strip $S_\beta := \bR \times i(0, \beta) \subset \bC$ with a continuous extension to $\overline{S_\beta}$ such that

 \end{itemize} $\blacksquare$ \end{definition} For the purpose of this paper we are interested in an important class of KMS states, namely {\em Gibbs states}.
+The reason is that it is not at all clear what generic KMS states look like; this heavily depends on the choice of observable algebra and the given dynamics, which may not assume the standard Heisenberg form.
+Furthermore, it may happen that the partition function (and hence Gibbs state) is not well defined due to singularities of the pertinent Hamiltonian.
+The latter is circumvented by imposing additional regularity conditions (cf. Prop. \ref{quantum Gibbs}).

-If $\mathcal{H}$ is a Hilbert space and $H$ a self-adjoint linear operator on $\mathcal{H}$, dubbed Hamiltonian, the Gibbs equilibrium state at inverse temperature $\beta$ is defined as a state over $\gB(\mathcal{H})$ by \cite{BR2}
+If $\mathcal{H}$ is a Hilbert space and $H$ a self-adjoint linear operator on $\mathcal{H}$, dubbed Hamiltonian, the Gibbs equilibrium state at inverse temperature $\beta$ is defined as a state over $\gB(\mathcal{H})$, i.e. the algebra of bounded operators over $\mathcal{H}$, by \cite{BR2}

 provided $e^{-\beta H}$ is trace-class.
-Gibbs states in general are not the only KMS states at inverse temperature.
-However, the following proposition shows that if the algebra of observables is not too large and the Hamiltonian of physical interest is sufficiently regular, all KMS states at fixed $\beta$ are uniquely defined in terms of a Gibbs state.
+As mentioned above, Gibbs states in general are not the only KMS states at inverse temperature.
+Nonetheless, the following proposition shows that if the algebra of observables is not too large and the Hamiltonian of physical interest is sufficiently regular, all KMS states at fixed $\beta$ are uniquely defined in terms of the Gibbs state.